opsdroid/opsdroid/docs/configuration-reference.md

 ```

 _Note: The file.yaml that you wish to include in the config must be in the same directory as your configuration.yaml (e.g ~/.opsdroid)_

+## HTTP proxy support

+If you need to use a HTTP proxy, set the HTTP_PROXY and HTTPS_PROXY environment variables.